 Automated testing is a staple in Four Kitchens’ development practices, and we make use of it as often as possible across projects and teams.
 Because of the pluggable nature of Emulsify, we integrated visual regression testing into every commit for a recent project with a top-10 regional university in the Northern U.S. Design integrity was a high priority for this team, and this testing solidified a workflow that helped earn four W3 awards for the project.

 Additionally, we added automated accessibility to Emulsify last year, providing a solid foundation of accessibility testing to every project moving forward.
 We’ve already seen this provide value for projects, most recently for NYU Steinhardt, a client that highly prioritized accessibility.
 With the latest version of Emulsify moving to Storybook for the component library tool, we are also able to tap into their rich ecosystem of add-ons, one of which gives us accessibility feedback right in the UI while developing.

 The future of Emulsify and higher education

 It is very rewarding to see component-driven development in Emulsify deliver real value for higher education clients, both in terms of efficiency and quality.
-This is why we are so excited about our forthcoming release — one that will both raise Emulsify to the level of a full design system and introduce even more flexibility into the support of multiple languages.
+This is why we are so excited about our new release—one that raises Emulsify to the level of a full design system and introduces even more flexibility with the support of multiple languages.
 This is extremely relevant in higher education, particularly at the organizational level, where multiple schools and/or projects need to be supported and unified from branding to content and development strategy.

-Stay tuned to emulsify.info for more information regarding announcements coming later this fall.
+Stay tuned to emulsify.info for more information on our design system.